glennklockwood/limelead/content/pages/hpc-howtos/nvidia-jetson-nano.md

 ### CUDA Support

-The Jetson Nano SD image comes with CUDA preinstalled, but trying to use it on a fresh install just throws an error:
+The Jetson Nano SD image comes with CUDA preinstalled, but trying to use it on a fresh install throws an error:

     glock@jetson:~$ nvcc
     -bash: nvcc: command not found